Images protected by Greenhouse School Websites

 The Pay and Personnel Committee

-This year governors have supported the Head in appointing appropriately experienced and qualified staff.
-Each year, the Committee approves the staffing structure which will allow the curriculum to be delivered in the most effective way.
+This year governors have supported the Head in adapting the staffing structure to changing circumstances and staff turnover.
+Much discussion has focused on providing an appropriate staffing structure for the new accommodation.
 Governors review staff CPD and their own training regularly and also approve personnel related policies.
 The performance management of staff is monitored termly and pay reviewed each year.
-The HTPMP group continues to work with the School Improvement Partner in setting detailed annual targets for the Headteacher in line with school development plans; to engage in review meetings throughout the year; to monitor progress and to assess performance.
-The latest review with the SIP has indicated that the School continues to make significant progress and the curriculum is now fully in place and judged to be outstanding.
+The Headteacher appraisal group works with the School Improvement Partner (SIP) in setting detailed annual targets for the Headteacher in line with school development plans; to engage in review meetings throughout the year; to monitor progress and to assess performance.
+This year the SIP has indicated that the School continues to make significant progress and the curriculum is now fully in place and judged to be outstanding.
 Head and staff well being is an important focus for the Committee and discussions each term look to providing appropriate support where challenges and problems are in evidence.

 Finance Committee